 Okinka

-is a medium dedicated to African and Afro-descendant music.
-Its aim is to disseminate, promote and analyze the issues and contexts surrounding this music.
-It is also an interactive platform, offering the various Afro-descendant communities established in the Nouvelle-Aquitaine region the opportunity to come together and share their cultural heritage through music.
+Okinka is a media outlet dedicated to African and Afro-descendant music.
+Its goal is to share, promote, and analyze the issues and contexts surrounding this music.
+It is also an interactive platform that offers the various Afro-descendant communities in Nouvelle-Aquitaine the opportunity to come together and share their cultural heritage through music.

 OKINKA-0312